mseminatore/TeslaJS/README.md

 ## List of Samples

-    login         - Calls the Tesla servers to login and acquire an OAuth token.
+    login          - Login via Tesla servers to acquire an OAuth token.
 Cached to the local directory logout         - Delete the locally cached OAuth token if present climate        - Display the current state of the HVAC system climateStart   - Turn on the HVAC system climateStop    - Turn off the HVAC system flashLights    - Flash the headlights
     geoloc         - Display the current GPS location of the vehicle honkHorn       - Honk the horn
     odometer       - Displays the current odometer value